Saturday, January 31, 2026

 SLAM... he pounded his plastic gavel again.... announced...
 "I move we table the topic of Ash trees until the next time we meet, and move to adjourn this meeting... those in favor?"
 Treemendously, they all agreed, hollered "AYE"... and adjourned it was.
 "We'll meet here, same Robin Channel, same bat time, the 21st of February.

 On the way out....
 Ashley and Ashton Ash caught up with Mayor McOak...
-"Thank you your honor... just one thing, you think we could just all it a Town Hall meeting and not a Bored Meeting?"
+"Thank you your honor... just one thing, you think we could just call it a Town Hall meeting and not a Bored Meeting?"

 Shorly after dawn the next morning.......